prashcr/pets.local/README.md

 Pets.local
 =======

+Pets.local is a REST API for a pet store app, that aims to match customers with pets, and vice versa.

 Pets.local is written in `node.js` using `express`, with `postgres` as the database.

 **Usage**
 ```
-$ export PG_CONNECTION_STRING=<your posgres connection string here>
+$ export PG_CONNECTION_STRING=<your postgres connection string here>
 $ npm i
 $ npm start
 ```

-The server is currently hosted on a DigitalOcean droplet at http://128.199.245.235:4545/, and contains 500k customers and 500k pets, with auto-increment id fields

 server.js
 ---------

 * Basic functionality **complete**.
 * Scale extension **complete**.
-Can handle matching with 500k customers, 500k pets with average server-side response time of 10ms captured with `morgan`.
-Takes about half a minute and a couple of requests before v8 (javascript engine) is completely warmed up.
 * Real-time extension **incomplete**.
 Currently, a websocket echo server is listening at `/customers/:id/matches`.
 Test using `wscat`
 * Location extension **incomplete**